 When walking can cause low back pain.

-Here is something that most doctors don’t know from a Portland, chiropractor.
+Here is something that most doctors don’t know from a Washington, DC chiropractor.
 When you walk your Piriformis muscles are supposed to turn on and off.
 This is called a piriformis inhibition gait mechanism.
 If this mechanism is not working properly, a usually very beneficial activity like walking, will be causing problems to your spine and muscles.

 Here is how a professional applied kinesiology doctor will assess the piriformis muscles to see if they are working properly when you are walking.

 As a chiropractor who uses applied kinesiology, I have seen people try to stretch, have myo-fascial work or trigger point therapy done to tight piriformis muscles.
 But if it is not turning off properly that will only last as long as the person doesn’t walk.